Orlando Arcia Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 14th in the league.

-- Reds pitchers combine to rank 24th in baseball in home runs given up (102 total, 1.3 per game).
+- Reds pitchers combine to surrender 106 total home runs at a clip of 1.4 per game (fourth-most in baseball).

+- Stoudt will make his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.